Nelson's Family Zone

 14 The obstruction of gangways, access ways, exits and entrances, stairways and like places is strictly forbidden.
 Nobody entering the Ground shall be permitted to climb any structures within the Ground.

-16 Mobile telephones are permitted within the Ground, provided that they are used for personal and private use only PROVIDED THAT no audio, visual or audio-visual material captured by a mobile telephone may be published or otherwise made available to any third parties including, without limitation, via social networking sites.
+16 Mobile telephones are permitted within the Ground, provided that (i) they are used for personal and private use only (which, for the avoidance of doubt and by way of example only, shall not include the capturing, logging, recording, transmitting, playing, issuing, showing, or any other communication of any Material for any commercial purposes); and (ii) no Material that is captured, logged, recorded, transmitted, played, issues, shown or otherwise communicated by a mobile telephone or other mobile device may be published or otherwise made available to any third parties, including, without limitation, via social networking sites.

 17 Under the Sporting Events (Control of Alcohol etc) Act 1985 (as amended), the following are offences for which a person can be arrested by a police officer and conviction could result in a Banning Order being made: